Terms of Service Agreement

 Email Address: [email protected]

-If you are an individual in the EU, you may also contact Craig Talbot, our Vice President EMEA, who has been appointed as iboss’ representative in the EU pursuant to Article 27 of the GDPR on matters related to the processing of Personal Information activities that take place in the EU.
-To make such an inquiry, please contact Mr. Talbot via our [email protected] email address, or at iboss Network Security Limited, 50 St. Mary Axe, London, United Kingdom EC3A 8FR.
+If you are an individual in the EU, you may also contact Simon Eappariello, our Senior Vice President of EMEIA & APJ, who has been appointed as iboss’ representative in the EU pursuant to Article 27 of the GDPR on matters related to the processing of Personal Information activities that take place in the EU.
+To make such an inquiry, please contact Mr. Eappariello via our [email protected] email address, or at iboss Network Security Limited, 50 St. Mary Axe, London, United Kingdom EC3A 8FR.

 DATA PROCESSING ADDENDUM